Benazepril/hydrochlorothiazide (By mouth)

 Benazepril Hydrochloride (ben-AZ-e-pril hye-droe-KLOR-ide), Hydrochlorothiazide (hye-droe-klor-oh-THYE-a-zide)

 Treats high blood pressure.
-A lower blood pressure can reduce the risk of stroke and heart attack.
-This medicine is a combination of an angiotensin converting enzyme (ACE) inhibitor and a thiazide diuretic (water pill).
+This medicine contains an ACE inhibitor and a diuretic (water pill).

 Lotensin HCTThere may be other brand names for this medicine.